oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/transition-forms.md

 the Quote it circularly in each transition, because it brings us back to the same step.

 Now lets look at configuration specific moments.
 To use your custom form type that replaces default transition form you must set the type in `form_type` option to your custom one.
+**Note** That FQCN should be used as the value for *form_type* when defining custom form type and this form must be resolvable by "Form Registry".
 Together with that, you must specify correct `configuration` for the type customization (`handler`, `template`, `data_provider`, `data_attribute` options).
-Here we have `oro_sale_quote` from type.
+Here we have `Oro\Bundle\SaleBundle\Form\Type\QuoteType` from type.
 But for proper handling of that complex form type, we need to specify additional options in
 `form_options.configuration` node.
 Those are:
 - `handler` - an alias of registered by the tag `oro_form.registry.form_handler` service.
 You can use the default one by just passing `'default'`.
 See more about form update handler in corresponding [OroFormBundle doc page](../../../../../FormBundle/Resources/doc/reference/update_handler.md).
-- `template` - the name of a template that should be used for the custom form.
+- `template` - the name of a template that should be used for the custom form, default value is `OroWorkflowBundle:actions:update.html.twig` and this template can be used as starting point for customizations.
 **Note**: it should be extended from `OroUIBundle:actions:update.html.twig` for compatibility with transition form page (usually all Oro update templates do so).
 - `data_provider` - an alias of registered by tag `oro_form.form_template_data_provider` service that implements `Oro\Bundle\FormBundle\Provider\FormTemplateDataProviderInterface`.
 It should return all necessary data for specified template as controllers usually do.